 Where to Stay

-We stayed in the vast, and very child-friendly, Royal York Hotel, just outside the city walls (5 minute walk from Lendal Bridge).
+We stayed in the vast, and very child-friendly, Principal York Hotel, just outside the city walls (5 minute walk from Lendal Bridge).
 Not only did the hotel offer a fantastic breakfast buffet, included in the room price, but it had a small swimming pool, ideal for resting sore feet and minds at the end of a busy sightseeing day.